opencog/atomspace/opencog/matrix/README.md

 A prototypical example arising in graph theory is the (vertex, nearest-neighbors) pairing.
-Suppose one has a graph consisting of many vertexes of type A (or having "feature" A), and many vertexes of type B, C, ...
-The typical classification problem on such a graph is to determine if vertexes of type A are similar to the vertexes of type B.
+Suppose one has a graph consisting of many vertices of type A (or having "feature" A), and many vertices of type B, C, ...
+The typical classification problem on such a graph is to determine if vertices of type A are similar to the vertices of type B.
 Each neighborhood of a vertex A is a single component of a vector; all such neighborhood defines the vector as a whole.
 To determine if A and B have similar neighborhoods, it suffices to compute either the